 Small groups should be uncommon communities applying God’s Word to every day life.
 That’s the target.

 Nearly thirty years ago, Harvest Bible Chapel was planted with discipleship through small groups as a major focus.
-That’s thirty years of trial and error with some of the top pastors, leaders, and counselors in the country constantly molding the model of into something ever more effective.
+That’s thirty years of trial and error with some of the top pastors, leaders, and counselors in the country constantly molding the model into something even more effective.
 Vertical Small Groups has grown out of that experience.
 The formal training we provide through the Uncommon Leadership series is some of the best in the world, founded in the word of God and presented in a way that works.
 We’re not training facilitators or Bible study teachers.
 We’re equipping leaders.
 We’re making disciples.

 This is the foundation for all we do.